shineklbm/django-image-upload-crop/README.md

 ### Frontend

 I am using webpack and laravel-mix for asset management, please feel free to play with the webpack.mix.js file and composer.js file for frontend changes.
-Please make sure that you run "npm install" and "npm run dev" to make the changes work.
+Please make sure that you run "npm install" and "npm run dev" to update the frontend changes.

 Please feel free to contact me on shine@richkenmedia.com for any queries you may have.